 ‘We’re pushing the message of buying so much less, but when you do decide to buy, make it something special that will be a keeper piece that you will be wearing for years to come.

 ‘Get to know your own style and tastes, don’t chase after naff fashion trends.’

 Indeed, Charlotte’s clients are a diverse melange of women who share the desire to push the boundaries, seek autonomy in fashion and dress purely for themselves rather than following fashion trends.

 ‘I think what links the Klements women is eccentricity and intelligence (they have some very intriguing interests, careers and travel expeditions!).

 ‘They also have a desire to wear something different whilst being passionate about ethical fashion, and a conscience about the world’ Adds Charlotte.

-For the female business traveler or the inventive woman entrepreneur who align their fashion choices with a sense of freedom, adventure and creativity, wearing a lightweight, silk Klements scarf could be just the ticket.
+For the female business traveler or the inventive woman entrepreneur who aligns her fashion choices with a sense of freedom, adventure and creativity, wearing a lightweight, silk Klements scarf could be just the ticket.

 ‘I hand paint the scarves, and many of my print ideas and concepts come from dreams, stories and people I have met.’
 Explains Charlotte.